greggman/vertexshaderart/README.md

     This will launch meteor.
 Once it's running you can open a browser to [`http://localhost:3000`](http://localhost:3000) and you should see effectively
     the same site as http://www.vertexshaderart.com though you'll have no data or users.

+    Note: You will need a soundcloud client and secret in your `settings-dev.json` to use soundcloud tracks.

 ### Updating the visualizer into the meteor website.